David Bret: Other work

 documentary, 'Rudy', which tells the story of Rudolph Valentino.
 He also made a trio of documentaries for the E! channel in the USA, discussing Freddie Mercury, Valentino and Tallulah Bankhead.
 In other documentaries/television retrospectives for the BBC and other major channels he discusses Maria Callas, George Formby, Gracie Fields, Edith Piaf, Maurice Chevalier, Morrissey, Marlene Dietrich and Elvis Presley.

-The subjects of David Bret's biographies are:

-Marlene Dietrich, Edith Piaf, Maurice Chevalier, Rock Hudson, Tallulah Bankhead, Casey Donovan, Dorothy Squires, Maria Callas, Mistinguett, Barbra Streisand, Joey Stefano, Clark Gable, Greta Garbo, Jean Harlow, Morrissey, Freddie Mercury, Errol Flynn, Rudolph Valentino, George Formby, Gracie Fields, Diana Dors, Doris Day, Mario Lanza, Dusty Springfield, Marianne Faithfull, Lulu, Cilla Black, Sandie Shaw, Helen Shapiro, Kathy Kirby, Elizabeth Taylor, Jeff Buckley, Nick Drake, Gram Parsons.
-Edward IV and Richard III.